 Don't laugh.
 I have actually been asked questions only slightly less hysterical.
 According to some of the folks I have engaged online, this ubiquitous problem presents only two options -

-Birth Control or Death
+Birth Control or Death.

 That's it.